Shobana1310/Project1/README.md

 2.Set Up Google API:

-Create a Google API project on the `Google Cloud Console`.
+Create a Google API project on the [Google Cloud Console](https://cloud.google.com/cloud-console/).

 Obtain API credentials (JSON file) with access to the YouTube Data API v3.
 Place the API credentials file in the project directory under the name `google_api_credentials.json`.